-There is no need to be perfect, when you have the ability to lean back, and appreciate the joy of the moment.
+There is no need to be perfect when you have the ability to lean back and appreciate the joy of the moment.
 To look at the wonderful colors of a sunset, to listen to the marvelous songs the birds are singing and to enjoy the presence of your loved ones and friends.

 Life’s a wonderful miracle, but unfortunately, way too many people just take it for granted as it is.
 The thing is, that you only start to realize how wonderful your life is, when you are having a really bad time, are diseased, or see someone else’s terrible fate.
-Once you understand how instable life is and how easy everything you had can collapse, you start to recognize how worthy your life is and that nothing of it is granted.
+Once you understand how unstable life is and how easy everything you had can collapse, you start to recognize how worthy your life is and that nothing of it is granted.

 On the other hand, the majority of people haven’t gone through such a phase where they realize the worthiness of life – or are successfully closing their eyes from reality.
-Whatever it is that makes them think their live is not perfect enough, the end result is an insane lifestyle (“the bigger, the better”), while striving for riches, perfection and what else not.
-What sets you free is to realize that you don’t need fancy sport cars with golden rims, expensive designer clothes, mansions the size of a temple and red-hot gadgets to further improve your life.
+Whatever it is that makes them think their life is not perfect enough, the end result is an insane lifestyle (“the bigger, the better”), while striving for riches, perfection and what else not.
+What sets you free is to realize that you don’t need fancy sports cars with golden rims, expensive designer clothes, mansions the size of a temple and red-hot gadgets to further improve your life.

 Once you accept that you don’t need to improve your life, once you realize that you are already perfect, your whole point of view will change and with it the way you look at your own life.
 It frees you and builds a reliable foundation for you, to start doing the things you truly want to do, not because you are striving for perfection, but because you simply love it.
 Not because you are trying to accomplish another person’s definition of “perfection”, but because you feel passionate about living your own ideal of a perfect life.